 - Prepare and present submissions to appropriate organisations and Ministers representing local government sector concerns from a management and operational perspective.

-- Provide advice to local authorities and Electoral Officers on issues within its area of focus.
+- Provide advice to local authorities on issues within its area of focus.
 This may involve the preparation of good practice guidance, tools and training

 - Participate in programmes that build community understanding of, and capacity to contribute to, the local democratic process.

-- Participate in, or undertake, national programmes to help promote awareness of and participation in local elections and polls, subject to the approval of the Chief Executive.
+- Participate in, or undertake, national programmes to help promote awareness of and participation in the democratic process, subject to the approval of the Chief Executive.

 - Develop and maintain cooperative working relationships with the local government sector and other organisations that have related interests